Who will attend the Queen’s funeral?

 The Queen, who celebrated the 70th year of her reign this year, passed away aged 96 on Thursday 8 September at Balmoral.

-The following day, Mr Biden was asked by reporters whether he planned to attend her funeral.
-He said: “I will be going.”
+Among European leaders attending include French president Emmanuel Macron, who has spoken to King Charles III and pointedly remarked that Paris and London have an “unbreakable tie”, after new British prime minister Liz Truss refused to say recently if he was a “friend or foe” of the UK.

+German President Frank-Walter Steinmeier, Italian President Sergio Mattarella and European Commission President Ursula von der Leyen will also attend.
+President Recep Tayyip Erdogan of Turkey will also be there.

-Among those also due to attend are prime ministers of Commonwealth nations – such as Canada’s Justin Trudeau, New Zealand’s Jacinda Ardern and Australia’s Anthony Albanese.
+Among those travelling from Commonwealth nations are Canada’s Justin Trudeau, New Zealand’s Jacinda Ardern, who is said to have arrived in Britain already, and Australia’s Anthony Albanese.

-German president Frank-Walter Steinmeier, Italian president Sergio Mattarella, French president Emmanuel Macron, Turkish president Recep Tayyip Erdoğan, and Brazilian president Jair Bolsonaro are also to attend – according to reports.
+One of the more notable political figures attending will be Brazilian president Jair Bolsonaro.
+Chinese President Xi Jinping received an invitation but Beijing is considering sending “a high-level delegation”.
+Iran will be represented at ambassadorial level.
+North Korea and Nicaragua have been invited to send only ambassadors.

+On Friday it was confirmed that Pope Francis will not attend the funeral, sending a senior Vatican official instead.

+Others heads of state that will reportedly be attending are: Droupadi Murmu, president of India, Alexander Van der Bellen, president of Austria, Gitanas Nauseda, president of Lithuania, Ranil Wickremesinghe, Sri Lankan president, Yoon Suk-yeol, South Korean president, Andrzej Duda, president of Poland, Sergio Mattarella, president of Italy, Egils Levits, president of Latvia, Paula-Mae Weekes, president of Trinidad and Tobago, Mohammad Shtayyeh, Palestinian prime minister, Sauli Niinisto, president of Finland, Katalin Novak, Hungarian president, Andrew Holness, prime minister of Jamaica, Floyla Tzalam, Governor General of Belize, Susan Dougan, governor general of St Vincent and the Grenadines, Sheikh Hasina, prime minister of Bangladesh.

-Spain’s King Felipe and Japan’s Emperor Naruhito are among royals that are reportedly planning to fly to the UK for the funeral.
+Spain’s King Felipe is among royals that are reportedly planning to fly to the UK for the funeral.

 Members of royal families in Belgium, Denmark, the Netherlands, Norway and Sweden are also expected to travel to London but the representatives have not been named and confirmed.